Hi and thank you for clicking on The Skipper.

 I reached out a hesitant hand and carefully lifted the goblet from its resting place.

-Then, the mountains of gold began to move.
+Then, slowly at first, the mountains of gold began to move.

 An avalanche of coins, plates, and gemstones came pouring down onto the pathway as the mountain grew taller and taller.
-I shrieked and sprinted down the path, away from the gold pouring down, covering the floor.
+I shrieked and sprinted down the path, away from the rain of gold covering the floor.

 I stared.
 And stared.
 And stared.